Matthew Wright (basketball): 2020 season: Bubble season

 On September 17, the PBA Board of Governors have approved a plan to restart the season on October 11 (originally on October 9), then was given a provisional approval by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) on September 24.
 All games were played in the "PBA bubble" in Angeles City, the isolation zone specifically created for league operations.
 Before the start of the season, interim coach Topex Robinson was made permanent head coach.

 In the first game of the 2020 Philippine Cup, he scored 36 points in a win over the Bolts.
 He dedicated that performance to his late childhood idol Kobe Bryant and to coach Robinson.
 He then followed up that with 23 points, seven rebounds, and nine assists in a win over NorthPort.
+In a loss to TNT, he made all 13 of his free throw attempts and finished the game with 31 points.
+This was the most free throws made without missing since LA Tenorio also went 13-of-13 in 2017.
 Against Magnolia, he scored 23 points to help Phoenix overcome a 23-point deficit.
 In the return of Abueva after a 16-month ban against NLEX, he scored 28 points.
 He continued his high-scoring with 33 points in a win against the Terrafirma Dyip.
 He cooled down with just 10 points against SMB, but RJ Jazul's career-high of 33 points gave Phoenix the win.
 He also had 10 assists.
 At the end of the elimination round, he emerged as a leading MVP candidate, leading the league in statistical points and leading Phoenix to the 2nd seed.

 They beat Magnolia in the quarterfinals, as he hit a game-winning three point shot off the bench.
 However, in Game 1 of the semifinals against TNT, he injured his ankle.
 He decided to play through the pain, as he played limited minutes in Game 2.
 In Game 3, he had 23 points, including a turnaround jumper that sealed the win and moved them one more win closer to the Finals.
 But TNT won the next two games, with TNT guard Bobby Ray Parks Jr. scoring 36 and 26 points on them, eliminating Phoenix from finals contention.
 At the end of the season, he was awarded a spot on the PBA's Elite Five.
 He also finished second in Best Player of the Conference voting, losing it to Barangay Ginebra's Stanley Pringle.